Shades of Things to Come 1

 That was the first explanation that I heard.
-Then I looked around for a sensible explanation, and found it: What they call bitcoins are a digital entry in a Bitcoin account (note the capitalization: small “b” for bitcoin; upper-case, for the Bitcoin business).
+Trying to uncover a sensible explanation took some work: What they call bitcoins are a digital entry in a Bitcoin account (note the capitalization: small “b” for bitcoin; upper-case, for the Bitcoin business).
 Like a fiat currency, it has faith-based value.
 It has users, because it has users, you might say.

 Now the innovation is that each “miner” keeps a record of all the bitcoins.
 This is the important part of the concept.
 If you just had one single repository of information, it might be tampered with.
 But if many people have a record of all bitcoin transactions, it is very difficult to get away with gaming the system.

 Conference Call Monopoly